deviantony/docker-elk/README.md

 * [External applications](https://github.com/deviantony/docker-elk/wiki/External-applications)
 * [Popular integrations](https://github.com/deviantony/docker-elk/wiki/Popular-integrations)

-### Docker Swarm
+### Swarm mode

-Experimental support for Docker Swarm is provided in the form of a `docker-stack.yml` file, which can be deployed in an existing Swarm cluster using the following command:
+Experimental support for Docker [Swarm mode][swarm-mode] is provided in the form of a `docker-stack.yml` file, which can be deployed in an existing Swarm cluster using the following command:

 ```console
 $ docker stack deploy -c docker-stack.yml elk